 PURPLE-driven tensions and frustrations, produced by threatening the safety of the tribe, are about as low on the Spiral and as fundamental as you can get!

-One critical issue that bedevilled efforts at regeneration and developing healthy communities in the latter half of the 20th Century was that policy-makers designed ‘solutions’ based on their values – often related to the BLUE, ORANGE and GREEN vMEMES – rather than those of the people the ‘solutions’ were meant for, particularly where the ‘problems’ were on large council estates or in inner city ghettos.
+One critical issue that has bedevilled efforts at regeneration and developing healthy communities ifrom the latter half of the 20th Century on is that policy-makers designed ‘solutions’ based on their values – often related to the BLUE, ORANGE and GREEN vMEMES – rather than those of the people the ‘solutions’ were meant for, particularly where the ‘problems’ were on large council estates or in inner city ghettos.
 While one must always be wary of generalisations, it is relatively safe to say PURPLE and RED tend to dominate in traditional white working class and ‘closed’ ethnic minority communities far more than BLUE, ORANGE and GREEN.
-Thus, the ‘solutions’, designed from a different value set, tended to have little appeal to the people they were supposedly designed for.
-Thus, successive governments poured huge amounts of money into community regeneration and cross-community integration efforts that made little difference.
+Thus, the ‘solutions’, designed from a different value set, have tended to have little appeal to the people they were supposedly designed for.
+Thus, successive governments have poured huge amounts of money into community regeneration and cross-community integration efforts that made little difference.